ucc23/ucc/_clusters/cwwdl635.md

 UTI_C_lit: 0.0
 UTI_C_dup: 0.6
 UTI_summary: |
-    CWWDL 635 is a sparse, very loose object of intermediate C3 quality.
+    <b>CWWDL 635</b> is a sparse, very loose object of intermediate C3 quality.
+It is located at a moderate distance from the Sun, below the mid-plane.
 It was recently reported in the literature.<br><br>This is likely a unique object, which shares a moderate percentage of members with at least one previously reported entry, and a very small percentage with at least one entry reported in the same catalogue.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>contains less than 25 stars with <i>P>0.5</i> estimated.
 class3: |
     <span style="color: #FFC300; font-weight: bold;">B</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 7.9